 Here are common reasons stroke may be misdiagnosed or treated too late:

-Failure to Treat a Stroke – Time is of the Essence
+Failure to Treat a Stroke in a Timely Manner

 Stroke patients who receive timely treatment have the best chances of recovery.
 Delayed treatment results in worse outcomes including permanent damage or death.
 The blood thinner tissue plasminogen activator (tPA) should be administered to eligible stroke patients within 4.5 hours of the onset of the stroke.